 Seeking letters of recommendation

-- Talk to your references soon and make sure they understand 1) they will not be contacted unless you are chosen as a semifinalist and 2) they will be asked to complete and online survey NOT a letter of recommendation.
+- Talk to your references soon and make sure they understand that they will be asked to complete an online survey NOT a letter of recommendation.

 - Instead of accepting letters of reference, recommenders that you identify will receive a "Recommendation Questionnaire" with questions to answer about you.
-We will require 2 recommenders (one should be a faculty member who can comment on your research or academics).
+We require two recommenders (one should be a faculty member who can comment on your research or academics).
 A third recommender is optional but highly encouraged.

 - If you’ve worked with an editor or other science writers, these make very good recommenders.